 Warner has spent nearly 25 years in his profession and serves as founding principal at Niche Public Relations, a boutique strategic consultancy where he helps clients in public, private and nonprofit arenas.
 Warner has vast hands-on experience, knowledge and understanding of business and regional needs, having served as a member of his region's Vision2015 Urban Renaissance Action Team & strategic plan, a Cincinnati Business Courier Top Forty Under 40 leaders, past Legacy member for Young Professionals, Chamber of Commerce Board of Advisers, Who's Who and is also bestowed the honor as a Kentucky Colonel.

 Despite Warner's education, civic and career successes, his past life would later catch up to him leading him on a path ripe with many struggles, illnesses and battles that would plague him later in life.
-Through healing miracles and the power of his spiritual growth in Jesus Christ, he now shares his story so others would see God's grace and purpose fullfilled in his own life - and that their voice, their story can be heard too.
+Through healing miracles and the power of his spiritual growth in Jesus Christ, he now shares his story so others would see God's grace and purpose fulfilled in his own life - and that their voice, their story can be heard too.
 This is the foundation of his book, The Loudest Voice Never Heard.

 Warner has been a guest lecturer at Universities and a presenter/speaker at faith-based organizations and churches, businesses and non-profits across the country.
 He can make himself (and his wife, Jen) available to share their stories of trials, tragedies and triumphs.